pmatsinopoulos/deploy_zookeeper/README.md

 ### Next Steps:

 1. (Not Sure whether I want this) - Use 1 cloud formation stack for all the zookeeper nodes.
-1. Add Node on specific subnet so that I can add many nodes on same subnet.
+1. [DONE] Add Node on specific subnet so that I can add many nodes on same subnet.
+1. [Will not do now] Do I have to have public IPs for Zookeeper nodes?
+Or is it enough to have a node facing Public internet and allow ssh only from this node to Zookeeper nodes and allow public ssh access only to the node that is facing public internet.
+Yes.
+We can use a bastion host.
+But wwill not do it now.
+1. [DONE] Allow addition and deletion of nodes out of order.
+For example add node 2, then node 1, then node 4, then node 3.
+ --- Almost done.
+The problem is that the zoo.cfg created has the wrong `server.XXXXX` key name.
+The value is correct.
+     For example if we add the node with id "2" first, it creates: `server.1=zookeepernode-2.zookeepers.demo`, which has wrong id in `server.XXXX`.
+Note that the "myid" is created correctly with value `2`.
+     So, we need to sort that out.
+1. [] Shell script arguments.
+Need to check and also add a --help argument that would print information.
 1. Webhooks for Github - Hence will be able to update immediately.